chiphanmsda/product-sales-analytics-gui/README.md

 # data225project

-Design Relational Schema and Data Warehouse/Star Schema for Vehicles production company.
-Perform ETL process on the raw data and use Python insert and visualise data.
+Design Relational Schema and Data Warehouse/Star Schema for Vehicles Production company.
+Perform ETL process on the raw data and use Python to insert and visualize data.